UNIVERSITY OF WISCONSIN River Falls

 "Angela Katz-McNair has never felt quite right as a girl.
 Her whole life has led up to the day she decides to become Grady, a guy.
 While coming out as transgendered feels right to Grady, he isn't prepared for the reactions of his friends and family.
 His mother is upset, his little sister is mortified, and his best friend, Eve, won't talk to him in public.
 Why can't people just let Grady be himself?

 Grady's life is miserable until he finds friends in unexpected places - school geek, Sebastian, who tells Grady that there is a precedent for transgenders in the natural world, and Kita, a senior, who might just be Grady's first love.
 With their help, can Grady find support and acceptance?
 Can he finally be comfortable as his true self?"

 "With a list of contributors from diverse backgrounds, disciplines, and approaches, this important resource, compiled by Dr. Betty Berzon, spotlights significant but often overlooked topics such as building successful same-sex partnerships, reconciling religious dilemmas, coming out to one's family, creating gay families, using voting power to effect change, dealing with legal and financial issues, and living as a gay person of color.
 Gay and lesbian readers will find much to inform and guide them on their journey to self-acceptance."

-Interviews by Nia King, Co-Edited by Jessica Glennon-Zukoff & Terra Mikalson
+Interviews by Nia King, Co-edited by Jessica Glennon-Zukoff and Terra Mikalson

 Mixed-race queer art activist Nia King left a full-time job in an effort to center her life around making art.
 Grappling with questions of purpose, survival, and compromise, she started a podcast called We Want the Airways in order to pick the brains of fellow queer and trans artists of color about their work, their lives, and "making it" - both in terms of success and in terms of survival.